FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 Use curl to download the files we need.

-`curl https://github.com/flowforge/docker-compose/archive/refs/tags/v0.10.0.tar.gz -o flowforge-0.10.0.tar.gz`
+`sudo curl -L https://github.com/flowforge/docker-compose/archive/refs/tags/v0.10.0.tar.gz -o v0.10.0.tar.gz`

 Make the directory where we will store FlowForge.

 `sudo mkdir /opt/flowforge`

-Uncompress FlowForge.

-`tar zxf v0.10.0.tar.gz`

-Copy FlowForge into the directy we created.
+Uncompress FlowForge and save it to the directory.

-`sudo cp -r docker-compose-0.10.0/ /opt/flowforge`
+`sudo tar zxf v0.10.0.tar.gz --directory /opt/flowforge`

 You should now have all the code you need for FlowForge in the directory `/opt/flowforge/docker-compose-0.10.0`, it should look something like this.